glotzerlab/signac-docs/docs/source/examples.rst

 .. literalinclude:: ../../examples/tutorial/init.py

-The workflow consists of a ``compute_volume`` operation, that computes the volume based on the given parameters and stores it within a file called ``V.txt`` within each job's workspace directory.
+The workflow consists of a ``compute_volume`` operation that computes the volume based on the given parameters and stores it within a file called ``V.txt`` within each job's workspace directory.
 The two additional operations copy the result into a JSON file called ``data.json`` and into the job document under the ``volume`` key respectively.
 All operations are defined in ``project.py``: